Azure/azure-sdk-for-node/lib/services/recoveryServicesManagement/README.md

 # Microsoft Azure SDK for Node.js - RecoveryServicesManagement

-This project provides a Node.js package that makes it easy to manage Microsoft Azure DNS.
+This project provides a Node.js package that makes it easy to manage Microsoft Azure RecoveryServices.
 ## API-Version: 2016-04-01
 ## Minimum node.js version >= 6.x.x